 Zaid Kashef Alghata is founder and lead designer of House of ZKA.

-ZKA had his first solo show 'Fig.288: Pop-Up Store' at Jai & Jai Gallery, with a forthcoming exhibition publication that includes essays by Mohamed Sharif and Dora Epstein-Jones (expected late 2017).
+ZKA had his first solo show 'Fig.288: Pop-Up Store' at Jai & Jai Gallery, with a forthcoming exhibition publication that includes essays by Mohamed Sharif, Dora Epstein-Jones, Zachary Tate Porter, Graham Harman and Tim Morton (expected late 2017).
 His work is part of Thom and Blythe Mayne's personal archive and has been published in the Gulf Daily News, Gulf Construction's Arabic and English magazines, SCI-Arc Magazine 12 Entrepreneurs Edition and Suckerpunchdaily.

 ZKA was an assistant teacher to Marcelo Spina’s B.Arch Thesis Section and Tom Wiscombe’s B.Arch Forth Year Studio at SCI-Arc.
 He was also a research assistant to Richard Plunz for his Urban Ecology Studio 'New Rochelle: New Edge City' at Columbia's GSAPP and was a project assistant to Todd Gannon for a publication on Craig Hodgetts, 'Biography of a Teaching Machine and Other Writings' (expected 2017).
 ZKA is currently releasing an interview series in the form of one-on-one interviews with some of the world’s most important architects and theorists under the moniker 'Clashes and Intersections'.